The Longest Daycare

 Maggie Simpson in "The Longest Daycare" or simply The Longest Daycare, is a 2012 American animated 3D comedy short film based on the animated television series The Simpsons.
 In the film, Maggie Simpson is enrolled at a new daycare facility where she squares off with the foul-tempered Baby Gerald when she befriends a caterpillar.
 The short originated with Simpsons producer James L. Brooks, who enlisted long-time veteran of the series David Silverman to direct the film.
 The picture was written by producers Brooks, Al Jean, David Mirkin, writers Michael Price and Joel H. Cohen, as well as the show's creator Matt Groening, who also produced the short.

 The film premiered on July 13, 2012, where it was attached to screenings of the 20th Century Fox release Ice Age: Continental Drift.
 The film is the second Simpsons theatrical release.
-The short was re-released on February 15, 2013 and played before the film Life of Pi in selected theaters in United States.
+The short was re-released on February 15, 2013, and played before the film Life of Pi in selected theaters in United States.
 Reception has been positive, praising the storytelling and animation.
-The film was nominated for an Academy Award for Best Animated Short Film in 2013, losing to Paperman.
+The film was nominated for an Academy Award for Best Animated Short Film in 2013.

 Plot

 Marge Simpson drops off Maggie at the Ayn Rand School for Tots, where, after going through a security screening, she is classified as being of "average intelligence", by a machine manufactured by "Often-Wrong Technologies".
 A guard then carries her past the "Room for Gifted Babies" and puts her in the "Nothing Special" dreary corner.
 The playtime items are either taken away or eaten by the other babies.
 A butterfly then makes its way into the room as Maggie's nemesis, Baby Gerald, squashes and kills it on the wall with a mallet and draws a box around it with a crayon.
-A second butterfly also meets the same fate.
+Another butterfly also meets the same fate.
 Maggie finds a caterpillar and a pop-up book about the life cycle of the butterfly.
 Realizing that the caterpillar could also meet the fate of the first two butterflies, she tries to protect it from Gerald.
 The caterpillar later encases itself in a chrysalis and starts to transform.
 Once the newly formed butterfly emerges, Maggie tries to help it fly out of the window, but Gerald seemingly kills it by shutting the blinds on it as it attempts to pass through.
 Maggie dramatically mourns as she falls to the floor.
 Marge then arrives to pick her up, when it is revealed Maggie's scene was only a ruse to cover the truth: she had slipped her hair bow onto the windowsill and wore the butterfly on her forehead in its place.
 She then sets the butterfly free as Marge drives her home.